zama-ai/concrete-ml/docs/README.md

 Various tutorials are proposed for the [built-in models](built-in-models/ml_examples.md) and for [deep learning](deep-learning/examples.md).
 In addition, we also list standalone use-cases:

-- [MNIST](https://github.com/zama-ai/concrete-ml-internal/blob/main/use%5C_case%5C_examples/mnist/README.md): a Python and notebook showing a Quantization Aware Training (done with [Brevitas](https://github.com/Xilinx/brevitas) and following constraints of the package) and its corresponding use in Concrete-ML.
+- [MNIST](https://github.com/zama-ai/concrete-ml-internal/blob/main/use_case_examples/mnist): a Python script and notebook showing quantization-aware training following FHE constraints.
+A fully-connected neural network is implemented with [Brevitas](https://github.com/Xilinx/brevitas) and is converted to FHE with Concrete-ML.

-- [Titanic](https://github.com/zama-ai/concrete-ml/tree/release/0.4.x/docs/advanced_examples/KaggleTitanic.ipynb): a notebook, which gives a solution to the [Kaggle Titanic competition](https://www.kaggle.com/c/titanic/).
-Done with XGBoost from Concrete-ML.
-It comes as a companion of [Kaggle notebook](https://www.kaggle.com/code/concretemlteam/titanic-with-privacy-preserving-machine-learning), and was the subject of a blogpost in [KDnuggets](https://www.kdnuggets.com/2022/08/machine-learning-encrypted-data.html).
+- [Titanic](https://github.com/zama-ai/concrete-ml-internal/blob/main/use_case_examples/titanic/KaggleTitanic.ipynb): a notebook, which gives a solution to the [Kaggle Titanic competition](https://www.kaggle.com/c/titanic/).
+Implemented with XGBoost from Concrete-ML, this example comes as a companion of the [Kaggle notebook](https://www.kaggle.com/code/concretemlteam/titanic-with-privacy-preserving-machine-learning), and was the subject of a blogpost in [KDnuggets](https://www.kdnuggets.com/2022/08/machine-learning-encrypted-data.html).

-- [Encrypted sentiment analysis](https://github.com/zama-ai/concrete-ml-internal/use_case_examples/encrypted_sentiment_analysis/README.md): a gradio demo which predicts if a tweet / short message is positive, negative or neutral, in FHE of course!
-The [live interactive](https://huggingface.co/spaces/zama-fhe/encrypted_sentiment_analysis) demo is available on HuggingFace.
+- [Sentiment analysis with transformers](https://github.com/zama-ai/concrete-ml-internal/blob/main/use_case_examples/sentiment-analysis-with-transformer): a gradio demo which predicts if a tweet / short message is positive, negative or neutral, with FHE of course!
+The [live interactive](https://huggingface.co/spaces/zama-fhe/encrypted_sentiment_analysis) demo is available on Hugging Face.
+This [blog post](https://huggingface.co/blog/sentiment-analysis-fhe) explains how this demo works!

+- [CIFAR10 FHE-friendly model with Brevitas](https://github.com/zama-ai/concrete-ml-internal/blob/main/use_case_examples/cifar_brevitas_training): code for training from scratch a VGG-like FHE-compatible neural network using Brevitas, and a script to run the neural network in FHE.
+FHE simulation shows an accuracy of 88.7%, but running inference with FHE is still a work-in-progress.

+- [CIFAR10 / CIFAR100 FHE-friendly models with Transfer Learning approach](https://github.com/zama-ai/concrete-ml-internal/blob/main/use_case_examples/cifar_brevitas_finetuning): series of three notebooks, that show how to convert a pre-trained FP32 VGG11 neural network into a quantized model using Brevitas.
+The model is fine-tuned on the CIFAR datasets, converted for FHE execution with Concrete-ML and evaluated using FHE simulation.
+For CIFAR10 and CIFAR100, respectively, our simulations show an accuracy of 90.2% and 68.2%.
+True FHE inference is a work-in-progress.

+- [FHE neural network splitting for client/server deployment](https://github.com/zama-ai/concrete-ml-internal/blob/main/use_case_examples/cifar_10_with_model_splitting): we explain how to split a computationally-intensive neural network model in two parts.
+First, we execute the first part on the client side in the clear, and the output of this step is encrypted.
+Next, to complete the computation, the second part of the model is evaluated with FHE.
+This tutorial also shows the impact of FHE speed/accuracy tradeoff on CIFAR10, limiting PBS to 8-bit, and thus achieving 62% accuracy.

+- [Encrypted image filtering](https://github.com/zama-ai/concrete-ml-internal/blob/main/use_case_examples/image_filtering): finally, the live demo for our [6-min](https://6min.zama.ai) is available, in the form of a gradio application.
+We take encrypted images, and apply some filters (for example black-and-white, ridge detection, or your own filter).
+  More generally, if you have built awesome projects using Concrete-ML, feel free to let us know and we'll link to it!

 More generally, if you have built awesome projects using Concrete-ML, feel free to let us know and we'll link to it!